-The three key Department for Education documents which are reflected in our culture are
+The three key Government documents which are reflected in our culture are

-Then God said, “Let us make mankind in our image, in our likeness” Genesis 1:26
+Then God said, “Let us make humankind in our image, in our likeness”.
+Genesis 1:26

-Our school Curriculum promotes the essence of this vision and pupils are taught the importance of respecting every single person and it through this we aim to promote tolerance and understanding of each other.
-This is reflected in our Equalities Policy which can be found on this page and with the rest of our school policies.
+Our school curriculum promotes the essence of this vision and pupils are taught the importance of respecting every single person and, through this, we aim to promote tolerance and understanding of each other.
+This is reflected in our Equalities Policy, which can be found on this page and with the rest of our school policies.

 Designated Safeguarding Lead

 In accordance with our responsibilities under section 175/157 of the Education Act 2002 the Governors have appointed a Designated Safeguarding Lead and two Additional Safeguarding Leads.
 The Designated Safeguarding Lead (DSL) takes the lead responsibility for safeguarding and child protection (including online safety) and is trained appropriately for this role.
 The additional Designated Safeguarding Leads support and undertake tasks delegated by the DSL and are trained to the same level.

 In our school the Designated Safeguarding Leads are as follows:

 Mrs S Downing (Assistant Headteacher & Deputy DSL)